 On June 30, 2022, we entered into the Senior Credit Facility with Woodforest National Bank, as administrative agent, swing bank, swap bank, issuing bank, joint-lead arranger, sole bookrunner and syndication agent, BOKF, NA (d/b/a/ Bank of Texas), as joint-lead arranger and issuing bank, and the other financial institutions party thereto, which replaced our prior credit agreement.
 The Senior Credit Facility allows us to borrow up to \$195.0 million on a revolving basis in the form of working capital loans, loans to fund acquisitions, swingline loans and letters of credit.
+The Senior Credit Facility expires on June 30, 2025.
 The Senior Credit Facility revised the Fixed Charge Coverage Ratio and Maximum Senior Secured Leverage Ratio under our prior credit agreement.